 As required by SEC rules, we are reporting the ratio of the annual total compensation of our CEO to the annual total compensation of our "median employee."
 The latter is an estimate calculated consistent with SEC rules, based on our payroll and employment records and the methodology described below.
 SEC rules allow a variety of methodologies and exclusions and permit reasonable estimates and assumptions.
-Kontoor has a large global workforce, with approximately 9,800 employees in Latin America and Mexico performing manufacturing and production-based roles.
-For fiscal 2022, we selected the same median employee as fiscal 2021 and 2020 - a full-time, Mexico-based production operator - whose fiscal 2022 annual total compensation was \$6,920, calculated in accordance with the requirements of the Summary Compensation Table.
-Our CEO received \$11,412,428 in compensation during the same period.
-Therefore, our CEO to Median Employee Pay Ratio is 1,649:1.
+Kontoor has a large global workforce, with approximately 9,300 employees in Latin America and Mexico performing manufacturing and production-based roles as of December 31, 2023.